 People who knew what Real Beer Cheese tasted like knew this was not Hall's original recipe.
 Those that had worked at Allman's and Hall's had been around the beer cheese making process, and as a result several companies around the Central Kentucky Area now make and distribute their versions of Beer Cheese.

 The original beer cheese recipes' heritage was preserved, protected and passed down through our family who has kept it alive for decades.
-“The Original Kentucky River Valley Delight(TM)” is now under the name Howard's Creek Authentic Beer Cheese.
-Since its come back in 2006, it has remained a winner of awards throughout Kentucky, Indiana, Ohio, North and South Carolina and more.
+The Authentic Beer Cheese is now under the name Howard's Creek Authentic Beer Cheese.
+Since its come back in 2006, it has remained a winner of awards throughout Kentucky, Indiana, Ohio, North and South Carolina.

 There is a difference in many of the beer cheeses on the market today.

 Variations can consist of processed cheese food and cream cheese mixed with a variety of ingredients including Worcestershire Sauce, Mustard Powder, Anchovies which were never intended to be in the Authentic “Snappy Cheese.”

 Howard's Creek Authentic Beer Cheese consists of REAL Dairy ingredients, beer, spices and garlic.
 It does not have a strong beer influence.
 Its creamy spicy taste peaks out in heat and flavor after a few days and has only ONE heat.
 It's not too mild, it's not too hot, it's just right.
 We make beer cheese in small 20 lb batches.
 It's an Artisan cheese, Kentucky Proud, Certified by the REAL Seal Dairy Association and Lab Tested R5< 5PPM Gluten Free.
 Anything else, is NOT Authentic Beer Cheese.